svpino/rfeed/README.md

 ## Usage

 I don't think you are going to find a better reference for using the library than the test suite in `tests.py`.
-However, unit tests are sometimes hard to understand and isolated, so here is a full example from end to end:
+However, unit tests are sometimes hard to understand and isolated, so here is a simple example from end to end:

 ```python
 import datetime